-- 1. Districts do not have to complete an APPR in the 2020-21 school year. - 2.
+- 1. Districts do not have to complete an APPR in the 2021-2022 school years. - 2.
 The 2019 amendment keeps in place your current transition plan until a new plan is agreed to at the bargaining table, with no loss of state aid. - 3.
 You should review your transition plan to see how it is working for your members.
 Negotiating a new plan under the amended language gives you the opportunity to make adjustments to the transition plan. - 4.
 In addition to eliminating the growth model, the 2019 amendment language allows you to eliminate individual SLOs for teachers currently required to have an individual SLO ending in a state test.
 This means all teachers who teach a Regents course can be covered by a group measure. - 5.
 Group measures can also be used for teachers covered by the NYSESLAT, Alternative Assessment or the 4th and 8th grade science tests.
 Before beginning to negotiate a new plan, you should determine if the teachers covered by individual SLOs want to be included in a group measure. - 6.
 Once all of these decisions are made, you are ready to negotiate a new plan under the amended 2019 language. - 7.
-If you have any questions, contact Dan Kinley at Daniel.Kinley@nysut.org.
+If you have any questions, contact Heather Adams at Heather.Adams@nysut.org

-DK/HA/mc Updated June 17, 2021
+DK/HA/mc